 - Cooking workshops in Arezzo

 - Walking tours of small and enhanced towns such as Arezzo, Cortona, Lucca

 Check out hotels in Siena for places to stay nearby and the best tours in the area.
 The Siena 5 Day City Break Tour Package is a great option for discovering Siena and its surrounding attractions over several days.

 Flying into Tuscany

 If you fly into Tuscany, you have a choice of 2 airports.
 Amerigo Vespucci Airport in Florence or Galileo Galilei Airport in Pisa.
 There are also flights into Bologna, Perugia, and Rome which are all within driving distance.
 Check out the full story in our Florence Airport Guide.
-From Florence and Pisa, you can catch buses, trains, or rent a car to reach the Tuscan countryside.
+From Florence and Pisa, you can catch buses, and trains, or rent a car to reach the Tuscan countryside.
 Alternatively, take the hassle out of your itinerary and book a day trip to Chianti wine country, Siena, or Lucca!
 With its excellent hotels, Florence makes a great base for Tuscan explorations – here’s our take on where to stay there.
-Tours like the Best of Tuscany Day Tour and Tuscan Market Tour and Cooking Class are great ways to explore the countryside from Florence – no navigation needed!
+Tours like the Best of Tuscany Day Tour and the Tuscan Market Tour and Cooking Class are great ways to explore the countryside from Florence – no navigation needed!